vasil-pashov/cpp_tm/README.md

 ## Create Task Class
 * Create a class and inherit `CPPTM::ITask`.
-* Override `runTask(int blockIndex, int numBlocks) noexcept`.
+* Override `runTask(const int blockIndex, const int numBlocks) noexcept`.
 When the task is pushed to the thread manager it could be split into several blocks.
-Each of those will execute `runTasks` and will get as an input `numBlocks`(the total number of blocks into which the task was split) and `blockIndex` (the index for the current block), where `blockIndex` varies between 0 and `numBlocks - 1`.
+Each of those will execute `runTask` and will get as an input `numBlocks`(the total number of blocks into which the task was split) and `blockIndex` (the index for the current block), where `blockIndex` varies between 0 and `numBlocks - 1`.

 ## Push Task to the Manager